utkarsh2305/health-home-ai-guide/README.md

 # Scribe

-Hey there! 👋 Welcome to Scribe, my personal playground for medical transcription and basic patient management.
-This is a collab with Sonnet 3.5, GPT 4o, Deepseek, and whatever other LLM I could use to make a usable frontend for transcription that I can use day to day.
-There are a few really excellent and mature commercial solutions available, but I'm a cheapskate so I thought I'd try rolling my own.
+Welcome to Scribe, an open source patient management/AI transcription solution that I've developed over the past few months with heavy input from various LLMs.
+There are a few really excellent and mature commercial solutions available for AI medical transcription, but I'm a cheapskate so I thought I'd try rolling my own.

 ![Bloodworks Scribe Logo](/public/readme_logo.webp)

-## What's This All About?
+## What is it?

 Essentially, it's a mix of: